 Not sure how?
 You’re not alone.
-Even some of the most seasoned project managers end up walking before they crawl.
+Even some of the most seasoned project managers walk before they crawl.
 It’s never too late to go back to the basics and make sure you have a solid foundation for every project.

-But first, let’s start with a quick definition of project objectives.
+But first, let’s start with a quick definition of project objectives, goals, and deliverables.

 What are project objectives?

-That’s a question that is often asked and is the source of a lot of confusion.
+That’s a frequently asked question and source of confusion.